Computing with placement (MSc)

 - Information Modelling and Database Systems

-Recent graduates have gained employment in roles such as systems analysts, business analysts, IT consultants, support engineers and software developers.
+Recent graduates have gained employment in roles such as software developers, systems analysts, business analysts, IT consultants, and support engineers.

-MSc Computing graduates are employed by organisations of all sizes locally, nationally and internationally.
-For example recent graduates have taken up positions with local NHS Trusts, Logica, Sun Microsystems, BT, and the National Library of Medicine in the USA.
+MSc Computing graduates are employed by organisations of all sizes locally, nationally, and internationally.
+For example, recent graduates have taken up positions with local NHS Trusts, Logica, Sun Microsystems, BT, and the National Library of Medicine in the USA, as well as undertaking further doctoral study.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.